 Now, manually adding products to the product feed file is time-consuming when you have a lot of products in your store.

 Rather you can use a tool to generate product feed quickly and without much effort.

 For a WooCommerce store, you may use the plugin, Product Feed Manager For WooCommerce with which, you can generate an accurate product feed for eBay MIP in just a few clicks.

 Once you have the product feed file, you can now upload it to your eBay Merchant Integration Platform, and your products will be listed on your desired eBay Channels.

 Now, you have learned all about eBay MIP Product Feed.

 You can have a look at this guide to learn about eBay Seller Central.
-Then you will be able to use either of the eBay platforms to increase sales in your store.
+You can use either of the eBay platforms to increase sales in your store.
 Take care.